Sonnenstein Euthanasia Centre

 How long should I spend visiting?

-A visit typically requires about two to three hours to fully engage with the museum and its exhibits.
+A visit typically requires two to three hours to fully explore the exhibits and reflect on the material presented.

 Is photography allowed?

-Photography policies may vary, so it is essential to check the guidelines upon arrival to respect the memorial nature of the site.
+Photography policies may vary, so it is best to check the museum’s guidelines on photography to ensure respect for the site’s sensitive nature.

 Are there guided tours?